Flag Hardy space theory on Heisenberg groups and applications: Preliminaries on the Heisenberg group

-(the last inequality holds since $h \geq q^2/2\cdim$).
-Controlling averages over adapted rectangles is essentially the same as controlling averages over tubes, and we use a maximal operator to do this.
-Our ``flag'' maximal operator is ``bigger'' than the usual Hardy--Littlewood maximal operator, but ``smaller'' than the ``strong'' maximal operator used in \cite{MRS1, MRS2}.
-Recall that $\chi_r^{(1)}$ and $\chi_s^{(2)}$ denote the normalised characteristic functions of the unit ball in $\Hn$ and the unit interval in the central variable; $\chi_{r,s}$ is short for $\chi_r^{(1)} \Vconv \chi_s^{(2)}$.
+In light of the results in the previous subsection, controlling averages over shards is essentially the same as controlling averages over tubes, and we use a maximal operator to do this.
+Our ``flag maximal operator'' is ``bigger'' than the usual Hardy--Littlewood maximal operator, but ``smaller'' than the ``strong maximal operator'' used in \cite{MulRicSte1, MulRicSte2}.
+Recall that $\chi\one_r$ and $\chi\two _s$ denote the normalised characteristic functions of the unit balls in $\Hn$ and in $\R$, and that $\chi_{r,s}$ is short for $\chi\one_r \Vconv \chi\two _s$.